chrisnoonan98675/site/xl-deploy/concept/jenkins-xl-deploy-plugin.markdown

 ### Create a Jenkinsfile

-For information about creating a Jenkinsfile, refer to the [Jenkins Pipeline documentation](https://jenkins.io/doc/book/pipeline/jenkinsfile/#creating-a-jenkinsfile).
-To see information about the items that you can use in the Jenkinsfile, create a job and click **Check Pipeline Syntax**.
+To start using Jenkinsfile, create a pipeline job and add the Jenkinsfile content to the **Pipeline** section of the job configuration.

-After you create the Jenkinsfile, add it to the pipeline script in Jenkins and ensure that the [Jenkins XL Deploy plugin](https://wiki.jenkins-ci.org/display/JENKINS/XL+Deploy+Plugin) is installed.
+For information about the Jenkinsfile syntax, refer to the [Jenkins Pipeline documentation](https://jenkins.io/doc/book/pipeline/jenkinsfile/#creating-a-jenkinsfile).
+For information about the items you can use in the Jenkinsfile, click **Check Pipeline Syntax** on the job.

 ### Jenkinsfile example